-- > The use of a dock scheduling solution that can serve to even out the flow of trailers over a day and align that flow with loading / unloading capacity (e.g. dock doors and labor) - > A yard management solution that can prioritize which trailers are processed based on wait times and detention fee impacts - > Dynamic in-transit appointment scheduling used in the event a carrier is running late or early
+- Operational KPIs are captured that measure average and variability in carrier dwell time and provide insights into continuous improvement opportunities - DC labor staffing that is aligned to inbound and outbound freight volumes - > The implementation of a drop trailer program.
+This is typically limited to the larger, core carriers used by a shipper, but they provide flexibility to the DC while also reducing carrier dwell time - The use of a dock scheduling solution that can serve to even out the flow of trailers over a day and align that flow with loading/unloading capacity (e.g. dock doors and labor) - > A yard management solution that can prioritize which trailers are processed based on wait times and detention fee impacts - Dynamic in-transit appointment scheduling used in the event a carrier is running late or early